proxmox/proxmox-backup/docs/technical-overview.rst

 More precisely, they contain an ordered list of references to the chunks that the original file was split into.
 If there is something wrong with a snapshot, it might be useful to find out which chunks are referenced in it, and check whether they are present and intact.
-The ``proxmox-backup-debug`` command line tool can be used to inspect such files and recover their contents.
+The ``proxmox-backup-debug`` command-line tool can be used to inspect such files and recover their contents.
 For example, to get a list of the referenced chunks of a *.fidx* index: